Get Started

 DTE of empirical estimator

 To initialize the adjusted distribution function, the base model for conditional distribution function needs to be passed.
-In the following example, we use Logistic Regression.
+In the following example, Logistic Regression is used.
 Please make sure that your base model implements fit and predict_proba methods.

 from sklearn.linear_model import LogisticRegression